codymoorhouse/io/blog2.md

 currently listed as outstanding.
 One [pull request](https://github.com/stevedekorte/io/pull/262) in particular was authored by [mig-hub](https://github.com/mig-hub).
-He had an outstanding pull request dating back from December 14, 2013.
+He had an outstanding pull request dating back to December 14, 2013.
 The io repository owner [stevedekorte](https://github.com/stevedekorte) stated that he could not auto-merge the pull request and was asking for mig-hub to fix it.
 This is where I decided to spring into action.